deejoe/hfoss-wiki/final-choosing-activities-2.md

 | **Alt 1**    |                              |                     |                                   |                             |
 | **Alt 2**    |                              |                     |                                   |                             |

+(NB: If you do not have an editor or integrated development environment (IDE) configured to help you edit Markdwon you may wish to use something like [Dillinger](https://dillinger.io/) to get it into shape, or one of these [Markdown editors](https://opensource.com/article/18/11/markdown-editors)

 ### Example choice combinations